- User Interface

 There are many options for styling bubbles.
 The styling options become available in the toolbar when a bubble is selected.

 |Change the shape of the bubble from a selection of over 70 shapes.|

 |Change the gradient fill style of the bubble.
 Defaults to a solid fill.|

 |Add or remove an image from the bubble.|

 It is possible to include images in your document by adding one to a bubble.
 Select a bubble, click the image icon in the toolbar and browse for the image you want to include.
 The image will appear inside the bubble.
 You can resize the bubble to make the image the size you want.

 An image can be removed by either deleting the bubble, or by selecting the bubble and clicking the same image icon in the toolbar.

 Two bubbles can be connected to each other by right clicking on one bubble and clicking Attach.
 Click on the bubble which you wish to connect the bubble to.
 This will create a connection between them both.

-Connections can be styled by right clicking a connection and selecting one of the available options.
-There are 4 styles available.
-The color and size of the connection can also be configured in this menu.
+The style or type of connections can be changed by right clicking a connection and selecting a style.
+There are 5 styles available; straight, dashed, smooth, trunk and flowchart.
+The straight, dashed and flowchart styles can have an arrow by selecting the Arrow option in the connection right click menu.
+The color and size of the connection can also be changed in this menu.

 A label can be added to a connection by right clicking it and selecting Label.
 A text editor will open that allows you to enter some text.
 Click anywhere in the screen to close the editor and apply the changes.